OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

 	 refers to explicit action taken by users which can be explicitly extended to an authoritative reference, scope, and sharing of personal information.
 Which is required to make a compliance claim.
    * Explicit, for conformance to the MVCR specification, as well as expicit for compliance to legal or authoritative policy, this receit format is used to map the regulation to technical scopes of user owned artefact.
 In this regard the specification can extend to maximum explicit and granular requirements for authorisation policy and technical scope.

-* ** Non-Explicit (includes self-asserted and externally defined consent type), MVCR Lite Mode demonstrates   receipt  conformance with the MVCR, but is limited to conformance, and makes no compliance claims, but can demonstrate conformance with MVCR using defined consent types.
+* ** Non-Explicit Consent **
+ (includes self-asserted and externally defined consent type), MVCR Lite Mode demonstrates   receipt  conformance with the MVCR, but is limited to conformance, and makes no compliance claims, but can demonstrate conformance with MVCR using defined consent types.
 *

-((editors Notes on us of explicit in this specification)
+* **Editors Notes on use of explicit in this specification**
 * Explicit consent is comprised of the fields that are linked directly to an authoritative reference to ; consent regulation, privacy principles, other consent standards, or industry best practices.
 For example: United Kingdom Privacy Laws are used as a conformance example for this specification.
 * Explicit is also used to specify the action that a user makes to provide un-ambiguous consent, the action can take the form of an explicit consent action in that a box was ticked, or an 'I agree' button pressed in relation to listed purpose category,
 * Explicit is also used in this specification for how purpose is explicitly specified,  each purpose, contains a set of data attributes, with an explicit consent preference, i.e.  a  single purpose with a single check box.